jjarchdev/testing-testing/README.md

 # QM Playbook

-A quality-management procedure playbook for teams that need clear, searchable answers to recurring situations.
+A quality-management procedure playbook for teams that need clear, searchable answers and checklist guides to recurring situations.

 Employees open the app, find the scenario that matches what they’re dealing with, and follow the documented solution.
-Admins own the content — categories, procedures, publish state — without shipping a code change.
+Admins own the content — categories, procedures, publish state.

 ---